Willie Lampkin

-William Lampkin IV (born January 22, 2002) is an American professional football offensive guard for the Philadelphia Eagles of the National Football League (NFL).
+William Lampkin IV (born January 22, 2002) is an American professional football center for the Philadelphia Eagles of the National Football League (NFL).
 He played college football for the Coastal Carolina Chanticleers and North Carolina Tar Heels.

 Early life

 Willie Lampkin was born on January 22, 2002, to Kyera Joyce and Willie Lampkin Sr. He is from Bealsville, Florida, and attended Mulberry High School for his first two years of high school.
 While at Mulberry, Lampkin competed in wrestling.
 After his sophomore year, his mother lost her job, causing him to move in with his father in Lakeland, Florida for financial reasons.
 As a result, Lampkin attended Lakeland High School for his final two years of high school, where he continued wrestling along with playing football.
 While at Lakeland, he helped lead the football team to a state championship in 2018 and won the state championship in wrestling his senior year with an undefeated record on the year.
 Lampkin committed to Coastal Carolina University to continue playing football.